Electrophysiology & Heart Rhythm Program

 • Surgical Heart Block

-Cardiac channel abnormalities (channelopathies) are a heart disease that can disrupt the timing of the heartbeat, leading to serious and potentially life-threatening arrhythmias.
-They usually have a genetic origin.
+A cardiac channel abnormality (channelopathy) is a type of heart disease that can disrupt the timing of your heartbeat, leading to serious and potentially life-threatening arrhythmias.
+Channelopathies usually have a genetic origin.
 If one family member has this condition, it means that several family members are likely to be affected.

 • Long QT Syndromes